ualibweb/UALIB_ScholarlyAPI_Cookbook/content/scripts/R/R_Crossref.md

 # CrossRef API in R

-By Cyrus Gomes, Vincent F. Scalfani, and Adam M. Nguyen
+by Cyrus Gomes, Vincent F. Scalfani, and Adam M. Nguyen

 **Documentation:**